Kishibe3/non-tracking-google-dictionary/README.md

 google embed google analytics in google dictionary, which is a tool I used a lot when encountering new words in a document.
 I don't like that, so I decide to recreate a google dictionary with its most useful function and without tracking.

 This is a web extension created for Chromium based browsers.

-For firefox version, please visit [here](https://github.com/Kishibe3/non-tracking-google-dictionary-firefox).
+For Firefox version, please visit [here](https://github.com/Kishibe3/non-tracking-google-dictionary-firefox).

 # How to use
 Double click or select a word, then a bubble with translate result will show up.
 You can also click the extension icon to show popup page with a search bar.
 You can look up a word in the search bar.